 - Deep fried Milky Way – NC State Fair

-Of all the ridiculous deep fried options this one was always top for me, even freshman year when one of my suitemates knew the people running the deep fried Twinkie booth… talk about an in!
+Of all the ridiculous deep fried options this one was always top for me, even freshman year when one of my suitemates knew the people running the deep fried Twinkie booth and we could gorge ourselves on those for free (the best food to a college student is always the free one)

 - Peanut butter fudge – Ole Smoky Candy Kitchen, Gatlinburg, TN